Jerry Jones

 Jerral Wayne Jones Sr. (born October 13, 1942) is an American billionaire businessman who is the owner, president, and general manager of the Dallas Cowboys of the National Football League (NFL).
 He bought the team from Bum Bright in 1989.

 Jones was born in Los Angeles, California, and moved to North Little Rock, Arkansas, as a child.
 His parents owned an independent grocery store.
 Jones was a running back at North Little Rock High School, graduating in 1960.
 Afterward, his family moved to Springfield, Missouri, where his father led a successful insurance company.
 Jones attended the University of Arkansas, co-captaining the 1964 national championship football team.
 Following graduation, he became an executive vice president at his family's insurance company.
 After selling it, the Joneses established Buena Vista Animal Paradise.

-In 1989, Jones purchased the Dallas Cowboys for $140 million, and swiftly replaced Tom Landry with Jimmy Johnson as the head coach.
-Under Jones, the team achieved success, winning Super Bowl XXVII, XXVIII, and XXX.
-Jones stands out as an NFL owner with a successful football player background.
-Despite initial criticism for firing beloved personnel, Jones' leadership elevated the franchise's value to an estimated $10 billion, and his ownership of the Cowboys gives him an estimated net worth of $17 billion.
-He played a pivotal role in securing lucrative television deals, contributing to the NFL's financial prosperity.
-Criticized for his high visibility and controversial decisions as both owner and general manager, Jones remains a polarizing figure among fans.
-Notably, he mended relations with Johnson in 2023, inducting him into the Cowboys Ring of Honor.
-Jones also influenced team relocations and faced fines from the NFL for public comments on officiating and labor issues.
-Inducted into the Pro Football Hall of Fame in 2017, Jones has been a recipient of various honors.